SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-23.md

 ### Ansible.cfg
-- It is ansible configuration file, we can control everything from here, if we enter "ansible --version" in the server terminal, we can see from where the configuration file is loading.
+- It is ansible main configuration file, we can control options from here, if we enter "ansible --version" in the server terminal, we can see from where the configuration file is loading.
-- Generally config_file will be in default location ---> "/etc/ansible/ansible.cfg"
+- Generally config_file will be in the default location ---> "/etc/ansible/ansible.cfg"
 - For example create a folder "mkdir test" in CD location.
 - Then cd test/ and "cp /etc/ansible/ansible.cfg .", then pwd will be "/home/centos/test"
 - Then "export ANSIBLE_CONFIG=/home/centos/test/ansible.cfg" nothing but i have given first preference.
-- When you do "ansible --version" in any location then you can see ansible_config file is loading from the "/home/centos/test/ansible.cfg" location.
-Only if you set in "ANSIBLE_CONFIG" and incase if you "UNSET" this, environment variable using "unset ANSIBLE_CONFIG", now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
+- When you do "ansible --version" in any location, then you can see ansible_config file is loading from the "/home/centos/test/ansible.cfg" location.
+Only if you set environment variable for "ANSIBLE_CONFIG" and incase if you "UNSET" this environment variable, using "unset ANSIBLE_CONFIG", now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
+- We have many options in "ansible configuration settings" file nothing but "ansible.cfg".
+We may not use all the options, we only use what we required like inventory_path,ask_vault,timeout etc.

 So changes can be made and used in a configuration file which will be searched for in the following order
 - ANSIBLE_CONFIG (environment variable if set)